Azure Kubernetes Service (AKS)

 Number of WebLogic Managed Server replicas The initial value of the replicas field of the Domain.
 For information, see Scaling.

-TLS/SSL configuration
+TLS/SSL

-With the TLS/SSL configuration blade, you can configure Oracle WebLogic Server Administration Console on a secure HTTPS port, with your own SSL certificate provided by a Certifying Authority (CA).
+With the TLS/SSL blade, you can configure Oracle WebLogic Server Administration Console on a secure HTTPS port, with your own SSL certificate provided by a Certifying Authority (CA).
 See Oracle WebLogic Server Keystores configuration for more information.

 If you want to upload existing keystores, select Upload existing KeyStores for the option How would you like to provide required configuration, and enter the values for the fields listed in the following table.